Fans have to turn to other options for their sumo fix during virus-related down period | The Japan Times

 Once you’ve finished those, the pickings are slim.

-There are numerous books, of varying accuracy and depth, introducing sumo, but nothing of any consequence published in the past twenty years.
+There are numerous introductions to sumo-style books of varying accuracy and depth, but nothing of any consequence published in the past twenty years.
 The huge amount of information that has been made available in recent times has also exposed a lot of what was written in the past as either exaggerated or inaccurate.

 To the modern fan, used to massively expanded coverage both online and in print, as well direct access through the social media accounts of rikishi themselves, the “taking you behind the scenes of a hidden world” tone of earlier books feels quaint.
 Several of those books, in retrospect, show the authors had little actual first-hand knowledge of what really goes on in sumo, which also diminishes their value.